Colorado appellate court recognizes right to counsel in contempt cases post-Turner

 As the trial court put it, “Broyhill has chosen to litigate this case the way he has chosen to litigate which is to simply call in and say I’m disabled.”
 A trained advocate would undoubtedly have assisted Broyhill by advising him on the applicable law, raising appropriate objections to CSS’s evidence, cross-examining CSS’s witnesses, introducing documentary and testimonial proof about his past and present inability to pay (e.g., employment, financial circumstances, health, disability), or uncovering, perhaps, another viable defense to the charge.
 Appointed counsel is also essential to guard against general constitutional infirmities or specific due process violations as described in Turner.
 See 564 U.S. at 447-48.
 So, from the preparation of his defense to the last fall of the gavel, Broyhill was clearly disadvantaged.

 The court also pointed out that there were no procedural safeguards in place, such as "a form to facilitate the elicitation of relevant and complete financial information", and the court's questioning had been "conclusory."
-It found by finding that appointing counsel would not unduly delay the proceedings, and in fact might speed things up because the present case had been continued several times in order to allow the defendant to try to secure pro bono counsel.
-And it concluded by saying that the costs to the State "don’t weigh heavily when compared with the danger of unjustly depriving a person of her or his liberty."
-The court did decline to address whether a trial court is required to advise defendants of their potential right to counsel since the defendant in the present case had made an express request.
+It found that appointing counsel would not unduly delay the proceedings, and in fact might have sped things up, because the present case had been continued several times to allow the defendant to try to secure pro bono counsel.
+The court concluded by saying that the costs to the State "don’t weigh heavily when compared with the danger of unjustly depriving a person of her or his liberty."
+The court declined to address whether a trial court is required to advise defendants of their potential right to counsel since the defendant in the present case had made an express request.

 Various groups, including the ACLU of Colorado, the Family Law section of the Colorado Bar Association, and the Colorado Chapter of the American Academy of Matrimonial Lawyers all filed briefs in support of the right to counsel.